Person pointing at fish in a large aquarium with a variety of colorful fish. Text overlay says,

 2. How often should I feed South American cichlids in my home aquarium?

 These fish are hearty eaters!
 Offer them a mix of meaty foods and veggies every day.
 Some like pellets, others prefer frozen foods.
 Watch their behavior – they’ll let you know when they’re hungry.
+Be sure to include variety in their meals to keep them healthy and engaged.
+The freshwater pufferfish diet should also incorporate live or freeze-dried options like bloodworms or brine shrimp for added nutrition.
+Remember to avoid overfeeding, as maintaining water quality is essential for their overall well-being.

 3. What’s the best diet for a Jack Dempsey fish in a large freshwater tank?